-Part of the Directive 2014/94/EU Requirement Alterna ransport / tive Fuel in the NIR) Yes / No ANNEX I: 1.
-Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions.
-All Υ ANNEX I: 2.
-Policy measures supporting the implementation of the national policy framework 1 nbination / ity, CNG Υ consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels N ANNEX I: 3.
+Part of the Directive 2014/94/EU Requirement Alternat ransport / tive Fuel in the NIR) Yes / No ANNEX I: 1.
+Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions. istrative measures to support the build-up of rastructure, such as building permits, parking lot n of the environmental performance of businesses ncessions.
+See measures shall include the following elements: or the purchase of means of transport using for building the infrastructure, Y ANNEX I: 2.
+Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: • direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, • availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, • use of public procurement in support of alternative fuels, including joint procurement, • demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process. nbination / ity, CNG Y • consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels N ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
 Road / electricity, CNG Υ Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
 N Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
 N ANNEX I: 4.
 Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
 N ANNEX I: 5.
-Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road/co mbined AF Υ Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) N Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes N Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity N ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) N
+Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road/ co mbined AF Υ Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) N Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes N Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity N ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) N